Prominence: A discriminator of gravitational wave signals: Results

 \subsection{Prominence in the PTA band}

-We now examine the application of Prominence in the PTA frequency band ($f < 10^{-6}~\mathrm{Hz}$), with a focus on the NANOGrav 15-year dataset~\cite{NANOGrav:2023gor}.
+We now examine the application of Prominence in the PTA frequency band ($f < 10^{-7}~\mathrm{Hz}$), with a focus on the NANOGrav 15-year dataset~\cite{NANOGrav:2023gor}.
 To determine the best-fit parameters for the DW, FOPT and SIGW signals that explain the NANOGrav data, we use \texttt{PTArcade}~\cite{Mitridate:2023oar} in its default \texttt{ceffyl} configuration~\cite{lamb2023rapid}.
 The expected contribution from SMBHBs is also included, with their parameters sampled according to \cref{eq:musigma}.
 In addition to the NANOGrav signal, we also assess the prospects for future experiments.
 We do not consider CS sources because as shown in Ref.~\cite{NANOGrav:2023gor}, GWs from cusps do not fully explain the NANOGrav data.

 In \cref{fig:prom_PTAs}, we present the result of applying the same methodology as in the interferometer band.
 In panel~(a) we show the SGWB spectrum for the DW and FOPT signals.
 In panel~(b), the bin width is the $1\sigma$ amplitude uncertainty reported by the NANOGrav collaboration~\cite{NANOGrav:2023gor} at $f=32~\mathrm{nHz}$.
 In panel~(c), the bin width is chosen to be the relative uncertainty expected for SKA: $\Delta \Omega/\Omega \sim 30\%$~\cite{Babak:2024yhu}.
 We find that current NANOGrav data are not yet precise enough for Prominence to serve as an effective discriminator, yielding $p$-values of unity for both the KS and CvM tests.
 Similarly, SKA will also lack the precision required for Prominence to be a viable discriminator.
-As shown in panel~(d), we estimate that $\Delta \Omega/\Omega = 4.2\%$ will be necessary to distinguish between the FOPT and DW signals at 3$\sigma$.
+As shown in panel~(d), the FOPT and DW signals can be distinguished at $3\sigma$ if $\Delta \Omega/\Omega = 0.13\%$.

-In \cref{fig:prom_PTAs_SI} we show the ability to discriminate an SIGW signal from the DW and FOPT signals in \cref{fig:prom_PTAs}, with an experimental uncertainty of $4.2\%$.
-We find that SIGW and FOPT signals can be distinguished at greater than 3$\sigma$, surpassing the discrimination between FOPT and DW signals in \cref{fig:prom_PTAs}.
-In contrast, the discrimination power between DW and SIGW signals is comparatively weak.
-This reduced sensitivity, quantified by a large CvM $p$-value, is attributed to the lower Prominence of the DW signal, which gives smaller distribution tails than those of FOPTs, as in panels~(a) and (b) of \cref{fig:prom_PTAs_SI}.
+In \cref{fig:prom_PTAs_SI} we show the ability to discriminate an SIGW signal from the DW and FOPT signals in \cref{fig:prom_PTAs}, with the minimum experimental uncertainty required to achieve a $3\sigma$ discrimination with the CvM test.
+We find that SIGW and FOPT signals can be distinguished at greater than 3$\sigma$ with larger uncertainties, an improvement with respect to the FOPT and DW signals in \cref{fig:prom_PTAs}.
+Similarly, the DW and SIGW signals can be distinguished at $3\sigma$ if $\Delta \Omega/\Omega = 4.4\%$.